skoppe/dconf-2022/slides.md

 This is just like regular programming.
 When you call a function, that function has to complete before the caller can.

-<>

-//TODO: what?

-We need to shift our mindset a bit and ask ourselves the question: "who is the owner?".

-Just like with structured programming, one entry, one exit, all encapsulated in one block

-This means we need to set the continuation before we start the async work.

-- An error in an async functions must naturally bubble up to its owner

-It allows control flow to remain readily evident by the structure of the source code despite the presence of concurrency.
+It allows control flow to be evident by the structure of the source code despite the presence of concurrency.
 -->

 ---